-I am drawn by cobblestone streets, the narrow fronts of triangular buildings and the places juxtaposition of old and new, the places where past and present collide to create an interface between reality and myth, places that exude time and history, heavy with the promise of a good story.
-The London of my imagination is dense with fog, and out of the mist step characters like Sherlock holmes, Jack the Ripper and Oliver Twist.
-I have heard tales of a network of streets and rivers that exist under the city and the previously unlocked door that opened on to them at street level.
-All seems possible in them at street level.
-All seems possible in them at street level.
-All seems possible in the rais sone between myth and reality.
+I am drawn by cobblestone streets, the narrow fronts of triangular buildings and the juxtaposition of old and new, the places where past and present collide to create an interface between reality and myth, places that exude time and history, heavy with the promise of a good story.
+The London of my imagination is dense with fog, and out of the mist step characters like Sherlock the mist step characters like Sherlock have heard tales of a network of streets and rivers that exist under the city and the sand rivers that exist under the city and the previously unlocked door that opened on to them at street level.
+All seems possible in this zone between myth and reality.

 Once, at the beginning of my stay, I decided to leave the A-Z London behind and navigate by instinct.
 I discovered that the difficulty for me lay in the lack of visual cues orienting me to 'south'.
 My inner navigational map led me to think north was south and I was only mildly amused at being so disoriented.
-I wanted to see more sky, find something on the horizon to help.
+I wanted to see more sky, find ented.
+I wanted to see more sky, find ented.
+I wanted to see more sky, find

 In my search for vantage points I dodged the crowds and shortened my stride to avoid collisions.

 My disorientation built with my frustration.
-I thought that if I could get above the crowd, find a ridge line to walk along or at least find the River Thames, I could find some peace of mind.
+I thought that if I could get above the crowd, find a ridge line to walk along or at least find the River along or at least find the River mind.
+The River or a gap in humanity mind.
 The River or a gap in humanity became my goals and the anticipated sources of my return to sanity.